 Q: What are your career goals after graduation?
 Is it true that you were already offered a design job?

-Dorian: Yes, I have recently been offered a job as a designer, and will start right after I officially graduate from the Architectural Design program this month.
+Dorian: Yes, I have recently been offered a job as a designer, and will start right after I officially graduate from the Building Design program this month.

 The position will involve producing technical drawings and plans using AutoCAD and the Ontario Building Code to help create new office spaces.

 I plan to work for a few years as an architectural designer or technician, before I pursue a Masters and full Architect's license.

 Q: Any last words of advice for someone who’s considering the Building Design program?

 Dorian: My advice is to go into this program with clear goals in mind.
 Know what you want to get out of it.